gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 her head, and an elaborate curlicue grill covered the window next to it.

-"That is the writing room in her house in Ossisswe," Razi said, shaking two brass tacks out of the case and passing them to Erileine.
+"That is the writing room in her house in Ossisswe," Razi said.
 "The spell only work if she is there.
 Luckily, *la*, she usually is."

 Next, the candle.
 There were two in the box, one half the length of the other.
 Erileine set the shorter one on the floor in front of the